irwine-young/Crowdfunding_ETL/README.md

 4. Check th efinal DataFrame.

 # D. Create the Crowdfunding Database
-1. Inspect the four CSV files, and then sketch an ERD of the tables by using <QuickDBD> to an external site..
+1. Inspect the four CSV files, and then sketch an ERD of the tables by using <QuickDBD> to an external site.

 2. Use the information from the ERD to create a table schema for each CSV file.
     * Note: Remember to specify the data types, primary keys, foreign keys, and other constraints.